aarsonline/aarsonline.github.io/class2/ser1/REF.md

 Dock-Bregon, Anne‐Catherine, et al. "The contacts of yeast tRNASer with seryl‐tRNA synthetase studied by footprinting experiments."
 European journal of biochemistry 188.2 (1990): 283-290.

+Giegé, Richard, Marie Sissler, and Catherine Florentz.
+"Universal rules and idiosyncratic features in tRNA identity."
+Nucleic acids research 26.22 (1998): 5017-5035.

+Santos, M. A., Victoria M. Perreau, and Mick F. Tuite.
+"Transfer RNA structural change is a key element in the reassignment of the CUG codon in Candida albicans."
+The EMBO journal 15.18 (1996): 5060-5068.

 Biou, Valerie, et al. "The 2.9 Å crystal structure of T. thermophilus seryl-tRNA synthetase complexed with tRNA Ser."
 Science 263.5152 (1994): 1404-1410.